 Where Military Aid To Ukraine Comes From

-Looking at pledges of military aid to Ukraine between the start of the Russian invasion and March 27, Statista’s Katharina Buchholz details below that the U.S. government has committed to providing the most arms, weapons and other equipment by far.
+Looking at pledges of military aid to Ukraine between the start of the Russian invasion and May 10, Statista’s Katharina Buchhlz details below that the U.S. government has committed to providing the most arms, weapons and other equipment by far.

 You will find more infographics at Statista

-The IfW Kiel’s Ukraine Support Tracker systematically records the value of support that the governments of 31 Western countries have pledged to Ukraine since the start of the Russian invasion on February 24, 2022.
+The IfW Kiel’s Ukraine Support Tracker systematically records the value of support that the governments of 37 mostly Western countries have pledged to Ukraine since the start of the Russian invasion on February 24, 2022.
 Military, financial and humanitarian aid that is publicly known is recorded in the database.